Sunshower (Taeko Ohnuki album)

-Sunshower (stylized in all caps) is the second studio album by Taeko Ohnuki, released on July 25, 1977.
-The album combines elements of J-pop, smooth jazz, rock, and city pop.
-A commercial disappointment at the time of its release, the album later garnered critical acclaim.
+Sunshower (stylized in all caps) is the second studio album by Japanese singer-songwriter Taeko Ohnuki, released on July 25, 1977.
+The album combines elements of J-pop, smooth jazz, rock and city pop.
+Despite being a commercial failure, with low sales at the time of its release, Sunshower slowly garnered critical acclaim and attention.

 Background

 Recorded and released in 1977, Sunshower was Ohnuki's second solo album following the breakup of Sugar Babe in 1975, and her last original album under the PANAM label.
 According to the producer Seiji Kuniyoshi, it was more crossover-flavored than the first album which was closer to Sugar Babe.
 In those days, crossover was established and everyone was influenced more or less, so this direction was set naturally in the meeting for album production.
 It was decided that all songs would be arranged by Ryuichi Sakamoto, and also that the most talked-about musicians at the time would participate.
 On the other hand, they were thinking about adding a something like "authentic" flavor to it.
 At such time, in April 1977, a four-day benefit concert entitled the "Rolling Coconut Review" in Tokyo was held, and since Stuff participated in it, Kuniyoshi and others attended it in order to watch that jazz-funk band's stage.
 "Oh, this is it!" they got excited and had negotiation on the participation of the drummer Chris Parker on the spot.
 Kuniyoshi said it became a critical factor in determining the result of this album.

 They decided to call in Parker from New York for 26 days from May 13 to June 6, and all the arrangements had to be completed before the drummer entered the studio.
 As a result, it was made in the shortest time among the albums that Ohnuki has made.

 "When it comes to Sunshower," Ohnuki said, "the record company was not too keen on it, and also around that time the contracted agency dissolved, then there were none of others around me, leaving only Sakamoto and me.
 So, "I'll make it as I like!"
 I felt that way, regardless of whether the sales would well or not."
 According to her, just then, came so-called fusion or crossover, she was listening to it all the time, and she ended up being interested in the sound production and being sound oriented entirely.
 "In spite of I was a vocalist after all, I forgot about singing a little," she said, "I wonder if the sound was a little too noticeable, but I think it was a good album in those days.
 Also Sakamoto really put a lot of effort into it and made good arrangements".

 In 2015, a 7" vinyl single coupled with "Tokai" and "Kusuri wo Takusan" was released as a limited edition.